albinjal/GeneralAlphaZero/README.md

 # Pessimistic AlphaZero

-This repository contains the code for the Pessimisc AlphaZero M.Sc thesis project.
+This repository contains the code for the Pessimistic AlphaZero M.Sc thesis project.